 “Every step of the way, I’ve had my family, my friends, and God.
 That is where my strength comes from (the strength of all of us!).

 I hope that I will give them strength as well, because that’s the point: to give courage to each other.
 Join us.
 This life is lived together.
 We all become stronger and more courageous with each other,” Kevan reflects.

 A source of inspiration

-With the incredible story of this journey and beautiful friendship, Kevan aims to be a source of inspiration for other disabled people in the world.
+With the incredible story of this journey and true friendship, Kevan aims to be a source of inspiration for other disabled people in the world.

-He wants them to recognize that there is no such thing as an unattainable dream or obstacles that can’t be overcome.
+He wants them to recognize that there is no such thing as an unattainable dream or obstacles that people can’t overcome.

-The story of Kevan Chandler and his friends definitely demonstrates the value of friendship.
+The story of Kevan Chandler and his friends definitely demonstrates the value of true friendship.

 It also teaches us that perseverance, a positive attitude, and willpower can help us overcome all difficulties and achieve our dreams.It might interest you...